applicable legal regime

-In calculating merger thresholds, Tanzania uses financial thresholds based on a combined turnover of the merging firms.
-Mandatory notification applies to mergers where the turnover or asset value is above a threshold amount of TZS3.5-million (approximately USD1.5-million).
+In calculating merger thresholds, Tanzania uses financial thresholds based on a combined market value of assets or turnover of the merging firms.
+Mandatory notification applies to mergers where the turnover or asset value is above a threshold amount of TZS3.5-billion.

 Merger filing fees are payable on a sliding scale ranging between TZS25-million and TZS100-million.

-The Fair Competition Commission will take public interest considerations into account in making a determination on the merger.
+The Fair Competition Commission (the “FCC”) considers public interest issues in its determination of the merger notification.

 Any person who implements a merger in contravention of the Competition Act commits an offence.
-The Tanzanian competition authorities may impose a penalty of not less than 5% and not more than 10% of the annual turnover (during the preceding year) in Tanzania of the undertaking or undertakings in question.
+The FCC may impose a penalty of not less than 5% and not more than 10% of the annual turnover (during the preceding year) in Tanzania of the undertaking or undertakings in question.

 Tanzania is a member of a regional competition body, the EAC.
-The EAC is not, however, operational yet.
+The EAC is not, however, operational insofar as merger control.